 STEELERS: THE WORLD'S FIRST GAY RUGBY CLUB

 THREE STARS Join anniversary celebrations of the world's first gay rugby club during the Bingham Cup.
+DOCUMENTARY UK #STEELERS

-The Steelers Rugby Team
+Starring the Steelers Rugby Team

 This passion project from writer / director Eammon Ashton-Atkinson charts the rise and rise of his beloved men’s rugby team, The Steelers.
 Two points of difference mark his accomplished documentary in that A) The Steelers were England’s first gay rugby team and B) Ashton-Atkinson is Australian.

 The narrative revolves around the 2018 Bingham Cup (gay rugby’s ‘world’ cup) which pitted The Steelers against, among others, Sydney’s Convicts.
 It was going to be a hot contest that offered plenty of jumping off points to explore his relationship with the UK, with rugby, his journey as a gay man as well as that of the (female) coach and a couple of key players.
 Themes of rejection, finding support and coming out pervade.